How France's ‘great replacement’ theory conquered the global far right

-Category: World Hits: 1Contentious Fox News host Tucker Carlson often refers to it live on air.
+Category: World Hits: 2Contentious Fox News host Tucker Carlson often refers to it live on air.
 It propelled a white nationalist to commit the 2019 terrorist attacks on two mosques in Christchurch, New Zealand, killing 51 people.
 Now it’s resurfacing in its country of origin, where far-right pundit Eric Zemmour is propagating the theory on TV and social media.
 But what is the "great replacement" theory and how did it originate?

 Read more https://www.france24.com/en/europe/20211108-how-the-french-great-replacement-theory-conquered-the-far-right